sullivanandrew/XPDES/README.md

 To get started, see the documentation provided in MasterDoc.pdf in the Documentation folder.
 This describes the structure of the XPDES project folder and details the full execution of the numerical infrastructure.

-For any questions, email Andrew Sullivan at andrew.sullivan4@montana.edu
+For any questions, email Andrew Sullivan at andrew.sullivan@princeton.edu